Includes examinations, treatments and rehabilitation.

 The cost of your premiums for workers’ compensation insurance will be determined by the insurance carrier.
 Generally, the key factors which affect workers’ comp rates include:

-NEXT Insurance specializes in business insurance for small businesses and self-employed workers, so we can help you get the right workers’ compensation insurance policy for your needs.
+NEXT Insurance specializes in business insurance for small businesses and sole proprietors, so we can help you get the right workers’ compensation insurance policy for your needs.

 We make it easy to complete the whole process online.
 In fact, most customers can get a quote, review their coverage options, purchase insurance and have their certificate of insurance ready to go in about 10 minutes.